-- One participant suggested removing the square brackets around the reference to "twenty-four months" in paragraph 2.
-I believe there was support for this following our last meeting. - Two participants submitted proposals relating to the Secretary-General publishing the Performance Assessment Report and providing opportunity for Stakeholders to comment and submit the report to the Commission.
+- For overall remarks to Regulation 49-61 and the annexes, please see my comments to Regulation 49. - A submission proposed to insert new litras "g bis" and "g ter" in paragraph 1.
+I see merit in especially proposed litra "g ter" but invite for a discussion on these. - One participant proposed to have the reference in paragraph 2 bis to the "Council" deleted and instead refer to the "compliance body".
+I have placed this in square brackets invite for views on this - Two participants submitted proposals relating to the Secretary-General publishing the Performance Assessment Report and providing opportunity for Stakeholders to comment and submit the report to the Commission.
 One participant submitted this as an amendment to paragraph 4 while the other proposed to include it as a new paragraph "3bis".
 I see merit in the proposals and have therefore included these.
-The two proposals were, to a large extent, similar in wording and content and I have therefore merged them into one amendment to (the beginning of) paragraph - During our last meeting, one participant reflected on possibly amend paragraph 1 to separately state/list the different elements of this provision.
+The two proposals were, to a large extent, similar in wording and content and I have therefore

+- merged them into one amendment to (the beginning of) paragraph 4. - During our last meeting, one participant reflected on possibly amend paragraph 1 to separately state/list the different elements of this provision.
 Another participant suggested to alter the structure of paragraph 1 to better align with the mining process.
-I invite for comments by all participants to these views and also encourage that concrete proposals for re-wording/re-structuring paragraph 1 are submitted to reflect these positions.
+I propose that the listed elements in paragraph 1 litras a-g ter could be moved to the "Draft guidelines for the preparation of Environmental Management and Monitoring Plans" (The Mining Code: Standards and Guidelines International Seabed Authority (isa.org.jm) which I have also suggested in the accompanying Matrix.
+I invite for comments to these views and also encourage that concrete proposals for re-wording/re-structuring paragraph 1 are submitted to reflect these positions.

-Regulation 53 [50bis]

-Emergency Response and Contingency Plan
+Regulation 53 [50bis] Emergency Response and Contingency Plan

-- 1. A Contractor shall maintain: - (a) The currency and adequacy of its Emergency Response and Contingency Plans based on the identification of potential Incidents and in accordance with Good Industry Practice, Best Available Techniques, Best Environmental Practices and the applicable Standards and Guidelines and shall be tested at least annually; and - (b) Such resources, training and procedures as are necessary for the prompt execution and implementation of the Emergency Response and Contingency Plans and any Emergency Orders issued by the Authority including on-vessel presence for rapid emergency response. - 2.
-The Authority shall facilitate the exchange of knowledge, information and experience relating to incidents between Contractors and States, and shall draw on the advice of other relevant international organizations, so that such knowledge and information can be used to prevent, reduce and control pollution and other hazards to the Marine Environment, [including the coastline,] by: - (a) Contractors to meet their requirements, inter alia under regulation 53(1), and - (b) the Authority to prepare and revise relevant Standards and Guidelines [where appropriate], [and to develop and disseminate other appropriate materials]. - 3.
-Following an Incident, a Contractor must submit a detailed report on whether the [Emergency Response and Contingency] [pP]lan was adequate and to what extent it was complied with, including, among other aspects, expenses incurred, responsibilities and updating of the plan if necessary.
+- 1. A Contractor shall develop an Emergency Response and Contingency Plan prior to the development and application of Plan of Work, taking into account the result of the Environmental Impact Assessment (EIA).
+Furthermore, aA Contractor shall maintain: - (a) The currency and adequacy of its Emergency Response and Contingency Plans based on the identification of potential Incidents and in accordance with Good Industry Practice, Best Available Techniques, Best Environmental Practices and the applicable Standards and Guidelines, as well as the implementation and monitoring results of the Environmental Management and Monitoring Plan, and shall be tested at least annually; and - (b) Such resources, training and procedures as are necessary for the prompt execution and implementation of the Emergency Response and Contingency Plans and any Emergency Orders issued by the Authority including on-vessel presence for rapid emergency response. - 2.
+The Authority shall facilitate the exchange of knowledge, information and experience relating to incidents between Contractors and States, and shall draw on the advice of other relevant international organizations, so that such knowledge and information can be used to prevent, reduce and control pollution and other hazards to the Marine Environment, including the coastline, by: - (a) Contractors to meet their requirements, inter alia under regulation 53(1), and - (b) the Authority to prepare and revise relevant Standards and Guidelines where appropriate and to develop and disseminate other appropriate materials. - 3.
+Following an Incident, a Contractor must submit a detailed report on whether the Emergency Response and Contingency pPlan was adequate and to what extent it was complied with, including, among other aspects, expenses incurred, responsibilities and updating of the plan if necessary.